VBFa-lian/Sudoku/README.md

 ![Plots](/../main/images/comparison.jpg)

 ### Sudoku UI
+1. Download the whole repository.
-1. Open your Terminal.
+2. Open your Terminal.
-2. Go to the directory where you store the sudoku.py file.
+3. Go to the directory where you store the sudoku.py file.
-3. Run the `sudoku.py file` by the command `python sudoku.py`
+4. Run the `sudoku.py file` by the command `python sudoku.py`
-4. A window will show up with a solvable sudoku puzzle.
+5. A window will show up with a solvable sudoku puzzle.
-5. Click on the empty cell in the sudoku puzzle and input a number to it by keyboard.
+6. Click on the empty cell in the sudoku puzzle and input a number to it by keyboard.
-6. To replace the existing number you inputted, just click on it again and input a number by keyboard.
+7. To replace the existing number you inputted, just click on it again and input a number by keyboard.
-7. Once finishing inputting all the empty cells, click on the `“Check” button` on the left to check if your solution is correct.
+8. Once finishing inputting all the empty cells, click on the `“Check” button` on the left to check if your solution is correct.
-8. The window will show a small message below the `“Clear” button` informing your results of whether you solve the puzzle
+9. The window will show a small message below the `“Clear” button` informing your results of whether you solve the puzzle
    - If you succeed, you can click on the `“New” button` to start a new game.
    - If you fail, you can either click on the `“New” button` to start a new game or click on the `“Clear” button` to restart and retry the same game.
-9. Finally, close the window to quit the game.
+10. Finally, close the window to quit the game.

 The following is the screenshot of the UI we provided:
 ![Sudoku UI Screenshot](/../main/images/sudoku_ui_screenshot.png)